Best Walk-In Tubs of 2025

 Comfort features

-Walk-in tubs are also known for their comfort and therapeutic properties.
-Features like quick draining and filling, air jets, hydrotherapy jets, heated seats, aromatherapy and chromotherapy can enhance the spa-like experience of your tub.
-Doctors may recommend these tubs if you have joint tension, sore muscles, poor circulation or arthritis.
+Many walk-in tubs include spa-like features designed for relaxation and therapeutic benefits.
+Features like quick draining and filling, air jets, hydrotherapy jets, heated seats, aromatherapy and chromotherapy can enhance your bathing experience.
+These are especially helpful for those with arthritis, sore muscles, poor circulation, or joint pain.

 Air jets are one of the most popular additional therapeutic features — they can provide a full-body massage to relieve any muscle tension.
 Hydrojets perform a similar function but offer a stronger massage and adjustable pressure controls.
 Chromotherapy uses LED light to stimulate physical and psychological responses (e.g., green light for calm, yellow for energy).